TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                             dbscan          following: barber, dbscan, affprop, meanshift, birch, kmeans.
-                                            Default value depends whether it is **clusterization** section (barber) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If it is set to name of some section that holds clusterization or None         method settings this method will be called in the next recursion of clusteriation.
+                                            Default value depends whether it is **clusterization** section (barber) or **reclusterization** section (dbscan). recursive_clusterization    clusterization  If set to name of some section that holds clusterization or None         method settings, this method is called in the next recursion of clusteriation.
 Default value for
                                             **reclusterization** is None.
 recursive_threshold         None            Allows to set threshold that excludes clusters of certain
                                             size from reclusterization.
 Value of this option comprises of `operator` and `value`.
 Operator can be one of the following:
                                             >, >=, <=, <.
-Value have to be expressed as floating number and
+Value has to be expressed as floating number and
                                             it have to be in the range of 0 to 1.
 One can use several definitions separated by a space character.
                                             Only clusters of size complying with all thresholds definitions